 And it nourishes your soil with all your own waste.

-To me it is the easiest composter I have ever used.
+To me, it is the easiest method of composting I have ever used.

 7. Commercial Composting

 It is usually turned every 3 to 4 days and is generally ready in 6 weeks for bagging.

 There is not much nutrient value in the cheap commercial compost.